OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification/index.md

 ## Terminology

-In the following, we quickly introduce some terminologies.
+We quickly introduce some terminologies.

 - A condition holds if the condition evaluates to true.
 - An element is present if all assigned conditions hold.